 Tai Lung:"You're bluffing!
 Shifu didn't teach you that!"

 Po: "Nope.
 I figured it out."

-and movie lovers to watch this film.
+I was punching the air with a resounding "YES!" when I heard that.
+I encourage all kung fu and movie lovers to watch this film.
 The visuals and anthropomorphism only serve to augment, rather than distract from this very well-crafted story.
 Dreamworks is quickly becoming a master at it's craft, and I humbly await a chance to see "How to Train Your Dragon", another of their pictures which I regret not seeing in theaters.